kozo2/cyautoworkshop/vignettes/tmp.md

 ## Pre-Workshop Instructions

-Please perform the following steps before the workshop.
+Please perform the following steps *before the workshop*.
 These steps take a few minutes and you may have issues specific to your machine that we can address in advance.